 Regional studies are multi- and interdisciplinary almost by definition.
 In addition, international cooperation comes as a standard when a Finland-based research group studies East Asia.
 Each individual member of the research group already has their established contacts in East Asia and also has fieldwork experience.
 Therefore, it can be argued that the members of the group are already familiar with the research environment that is formed by the network of institutions, organisations and individual actors located not only in Oulu or Finland, but also in different parts of East Asia and the rest of the world.

-4. Position of the RC with regard to the world leaders in the field
+3. Position of the research group in the field

 Individual members of the EAW group are already known among the specialists of their fields.
-They participate actively in international conferences and have other types of dialogue with their colleagues around the world.
-However, while the Department of History, University of Oulu, is nationally recognised as a location where studies on East Asia (especially Japan) are conducted, international visibility has mainly come through the acts of individual researchers and through the international symposium ‘Japan and Finland in Transition, 1945–1990’, organised in August 2009.
-Furthermore, during the past few years, the EAW group has hosted several visiting scholars from different East Asian universities.
-These visitors have not only contributed to the research conducted in Oulu, but their knowhow has also been integrated into the teaching of History, Japanese studies and East and Southeast Asian studies (recorded lectures, etc.).
-It is, however, hoped that further coordination and cooperation within the EAW group will crystallise its identity and help it establish an internationally recognised position.
+They have participated actively in international conferences and have other types of dialogue with their colleagues around the world.
+While the Department of History, University of Oulu, is nationally recognised as a location where studies on East Asia, especially Japan, are conducted, international visibility has come through the acts of individual researchers and through organised international symposiums; for example, ‘Japan and Finland in Transition, 1945–1990’ in 2009.